brampat/security/publications/presentation/meme_cryptography.md

 -- Notes --

+SHA-256 is not for everything
 * Caesar Cipher (encryption) is weak
 * Hashing, depending on which algo, is soft to brute-force with rainbow-tables
 * Hashing with salt defends against rainbow-tables
   * Weak against weak passwords
-* BCrypt has built-in salt ans is deliberately "slow" to defend against brute-force
+* BCrypt has built-in salt and is deliberately "slow" to defend against brute-force
+  * If you need password hashing: Use BCrypt
   * Still weak against weak passwords

 --